corda/corda-docs-portal/content/en/platform/corda/5.1/developing-applications/ledger/transactions/_index.md

 # Transactions

 You can not edit the Corda ledger.
 The only way to change it is to add new transactions to it.
 A transaction updates the ledger by consuming existing input {{< tooltip >}}states{{< /tooltip >}} and outputting new states.
-The states the transaction consumes are marked “consumed”.
+The states that the transaction consumes are marked “consumed”.
 Every state is immutable.
 It can not be changed.
 This is called an {{< tooltip >}}UTXO{{< /tooltip >}} model.

 The following is an example of a transaction with two inputs and two outputs: